Alluxio/alluxio/docs/en/Remote-Logging.md

 ```

 ## Restart Alluxio And Log Server
-After making the modification to configuration, you need to restart Alluxio and the log server.
+After making the modification to configuration, you need to restart the log server first.
+Then you can
+start Alluxio.
+This ensures that the logs that Alluxio generates during start-up phase will also go to
+the log server.

 ### Start Log Server
 ```bash